-Rovaniemi offers all kinds of activities and adventures from snowmobiling, ice fishing, skiing, husky tours, etc. This is the perfect way to experience and get close to the pure raw nature here.
+Rovaniemi offers activities and adventures from snowmobiling, ice fishing, skiing, husky tours, etc. This is the perfect destination to experience and get close to the pure, raw nature.

 Accommodation in Rovaniemi

-Every year from November until March, ice sculpture designers construct an Arctic Snow Hotel.
+From November until March, ice sculpture designers construct an Arctic Snow Hotel every year.
 This spectacular accommodation attracts many tourists from all over the world.

 Delicious local food

 Lappish food tastes delicious both in fine dining restaurants and by a campfire out in the wilderness.
 For culinary excursions into the local world of flavours, try the seasonal Lappi á la carte and Rovaniemi menus in the various restaurants around town.